Intercollegiate Fencing Association: IFA Championship Tournament

 The 2008 IFA Championship Tournament was hosted by Columbia University on Sunday February 24, 2008.

 The 2009 IFA Championship Tournament was hosted by Brandeis University on Saturday, February 28, 2009.

-The 2009 IFA Championship Tournament was the final one held.
+It was the final one held.

 Little Iron Man

-The Little Iron Man is the oldest trophy in collegiate sports, still awarded today.
+Until the end of the IFA tournament, the Little Iron Man was the oldest trophy still awarded in collegiate sports.

-It is awarded each year to the team that wins the Men's Foil competition at the Intercollegiate Fencing Association championships.
+It was awarded each year to the team that won the Men's Foil competition at the Intercollegiate Fencing Association championships.

-The trophy was cast in 1893 and has been awarded to the IFA Men's Foil team champion since 1896.
+The trophy was cast in 1893 and was awarded to the IFA Men's Foil team champion since 1896.
+It currently resides at the University of Pennsylvania.